These Women Have Raised More than $1 Million Through Bake Sales — Here Are Their Best Tips

 Schedule strategically

-Community event coming up...such as a blood drive, car wash, sports tournament, or 5K?
-Set up a table there for a bake sale!
+Community event coming up...such as a blood drive, car wash, sports tournament, 5K, parade?
+Inquire about setting up a table there for a bake sale!

-At a buck apiece, a $6 case of bottled water can add $24 to your bottom line.
+At a dollar or so apiece, a $6 case of bottled water can add $24 to your bottom line.
 If someone donates the water, even better—a great option to suggest to someone too busy to bake.

 Inspired to GET INVOLVED?
 We can help!